regunakyle/my-discord-bot/README.md

 - [ ] Bot commands:
   - [ ] General.chat
   - [ ] Music.play: Add Spotify support
+- [ ] Docker support iGPU for FFMPEG
+- [ ] Change primary key of models to BigInteger

 ## Notable commands

 Parameters in `[square brackets]` are mandatory; Those in `<angled brackets>` are optional.

+Please use `/help` to see the full list of commands!

 ### `>>sync`

-- Reload application commands (i.e. slash commands).
+- Reload application commands (i.e. slash commands) and syncing database.

   Only the owner of the bot may use this command.